amyreese/znc-push/README.md

 *   `subscribe`

     Send a subscription request for the selected service to your configured account.
-This is required by certain services, such as Boxcar, before ZNC Push can send any messages to your account.
+This is required by certain services, before ZNC Push can send any messages to your account.

 *   `send <message>`